Toronto’s Destination Master Plan is here—a decade-long roadmap to growing our visitor economy while delivering tangible benefits to residents.

 • George Zegarac, CEO - Waterfront Toronto

-To conduct research and support the development of the roadmap, Destination Toronto has engaged Resonance Consultancy, a Canadian-based, global leader in tourism and economic development.
-Resonance has completed similar plans for major North American cities including LA, Houston, San Diego, and Pittsburgh.
+Destination Toronto engaged Resonance Consultancy, a Canadian-based, global leader in tourism and economic development to conduct the supporting research and plan development.
+Resonance has completed similar plans for several North American cities including L.A., Houston, San Diego, Pittsburgh and Ottawa.

 Frequently Asked Questions